Skip to Content

 60 Gorgeous Stair Railing Ideas

-Welcome to our guide to stair railing ideas for interior designs.
-Below we share a variety of stair railings, including contemporary, traditional, rustic and modern designs.Contemporary loft with floating staircase and white railings For homes that have more than one level, stairs are important to make the house accessible.
-However, just because they serve a specific function doesn’t mean that they aren’t an important design feature in the home.
+For homes with multiple levels, stairs are important to make the house accessible.
+However, just because they serve a specific function doesn’t mean they aren’t an important design feature in the home.

-Stair Railing Design
+Railing Design for Stairs

 In other words, a stair railing that curves into the wall rather than ends at a 90-degree angle would be a more contemporary design.

 Rustic design is focused more on using the natural beauty of the world around you instead of leaning toward an industrialized design.
-So, if you wanted a rustic style home, you would probably lean toward solid wood instead of a metal or glass railing.
+So, if you wanted a rustic style home, you would probably lean toward solid wood instead of a metal or glass railings.

-Types of Indoor Stair Railings
+Types of Indoor Railings

-Elegant foyer entry with table and staircaseOne of the most important details of a beautiful staircase is a well designed hand rail.
-Not only is a handrail essential for safety, it can become a focal point of your home’s foyer and contribute to the overall theme of the design.
-The most popular handrails currently used today are wood, wrought iron, glass, and metal.
+One of the most important details of a beautiful staircase is a well-designed hand rail.
+Not only is a handrail essential for safety, but it can also become a focal point of your home’s foyer and contribute to the overall theme of the design.
+The most popular handrails currently used are wood, wrought iron, glass, and metal.

-Wood is a classic choice for railing but the market has expanded over the years to include contemporary materials such as glass and a variety of different metals.
+Wood is a classic choice for handrailing, but the market has expanded over the years to include contemporary materials such as glass and a variety of different metals.
 Below we will take a deeper look into each of these materials.

 Metal Railing

-Room with wrought iron curving staircaseMetal stair railing has become a popular choice but “metal” in and of itself is not very specific since there are several types of metals that might be used.
+Metal stair railing has become a popular choice, but “metal” in and of itself is not very specific since there are several types of metals that might be used.

 The first option you have is a wrought iron railing.
 These are a popular option as wrought iron is often used for ornate designs.
-You can depend on wrought iron to stay well-kept throughout the years, since wrought iron is often coated to keep out dirt and moisture.
+You can depend on wrought iron to stay well-kept throughout the years since wrought iron is often coated to keep out dirt and moisture.

 Wood Railing

-Foyer with staircase carpetingPainting a wood railing is an effective way to brighten a space or to match trim, wainscoting and moldings in the space for a cohesive design.
+Painting a wood rail is an effective way to brighten a space or to match trim, wainscoting, and moldings in the space for a cohesive design.

 Glass Railing

-Custom staircase with built in step lights, stainless steel railings and glass enclosureA newer idea for stair railing is glass railing.
-This type of railing is a little different than other types.
-Instead of being made with vertical posts of glass like you might see with wood or metal railings, glass railings are usually made with panes of glass.
+A newer idea for stair railings is glass.
+This type of handrailing is a little different than others.
+Instead of vertical posts of glass like you might see styles with wood or metal, glass designs are usually made with panes of glass.

-Modern staircase with frosted glass railingThis modern transitional kitchen and dining room features a floating frosted glass baluster staircase with chrome hand railing.
+This modern transitional kitchen and dining room features a floating frosted glass baluster staircase with chrome handrailing.

 Spiral Railing

-Metal spiral staircaseA unique option for stair railing can sometimes depend on the stairs themselves.
-Spiral staircases, for example, are a particularly distinct design that are often used for smaller rooms that can not accommodate large staircases.
+A unique option for stair railings can sometimes depend on the stairs themselves.
+Spiral staircases, for example, are a particularly distinct design that is often used for smaller rooms that can not accommodate large staircases.

-Pretty much any design that can be used on a standard staircase can be used on a spiral staircase although the labor for installation may command a higher cost.
+Pretty much any design that can be used on a standard staircase can be used on a spiral staircase, although the labor for installation may command a higher cost.

-The cost of a spiral staircase depends on its size, material used and quality.
-However, as a generalization you can find spiral staircases for as low as $600 up to $20,000.
+The cost of a spiral staircase depends on its size, material used, and quality.
+However, as a generalization, you can find spiral staircases for as low as $600 up to $20,000.

 Railing Height

-Foyer with staircase and round table in black woodWhen it comes to measuring your stair railing, you should take a look at the building codes for stair rails.
-While many of your home projects such as simple paint jobs or changing the flooring don’t concern building codes, jobs like installing stair railing or plumbing do.
+When it comes to measuring your stair railing, you should take a look at the building codes for stair rails.
+While many home projects like simple paint jobs or changing the flooring don’t concern building codes, jobs like installing stair handrailings or plumbing do.
 So, here’s a quick guide to help you get started.

 As far as height, the handrail should be 34 to 38 inches high.
 This measurement is from the stair nosing to the railing.
-The stair nosing is the typically defined as the front of the stair step or tread on the edge of the step.
+The stair nosing is typically defined as the front of the stair step or tread on the edge of the step.

 Finally, the guard railing height has a minimum of 36 inches.
 This measurement is to ensure that people on the landing of the stairs don’t fall and injure themselves.
 If the landing on your stairs is more than 30 inches off the ground, a guardrail must be installed.